ResidenciaTICBrisa/T2G6-Jogo-Unity-BOSS/README.md

 # History

-In the city of oGama, things are as they are, and no one disagrees with any of the rules.
+In the city of Ogama, things are as they are, and no one disagrees with any of the rules.
 The main one: Women do not have the right to higher education.
 For Sofia, this has always been a source of discomfort, but she has never seen anyone around her fight for something different to happen.